Tigger Tor Fell Race Details

 Will Tatlow had come up from London for the weekend for a planned ale trail on Saturday, the day before.
 I’d convinced him to follow suit and book onto Tigger Tor on Sunday morning, to revisit our friendly competitiveness after our first race together at Longshaw Fell Race.

 Tigger Tor Fell Race 2019

-On the Saturday, we decided to do a bit of a warm up run by doing Sheffield Hallam ParkRun.
+On the Saturday, we’d decided to do a bit of a warm up run at Sheffield Hallam ParkRun.
 The first one I’d ran since running a sub 20 minute 5k ParkRun.
-I’d been training quite a bit since running that time but after a series of consecutive weeks of running my legs felt on the brink of an injury so it wasn’t time to be trying to set any records.
-I didn’t chase Will down, he is really quite fast over short distances and instead I set back and took Aggie, my Springer Spaniel along for the run to make sure I ran it at a sensible pace.
+I’d been training quite a bit since running that time but after a series of consecutive weeks of running my legs felt on the brink of an injury so it wasn’t the time to be trying to set any records.
+I didn’t chase Will down, he is really quite fast over short distances and instead I sat back and took Aggie, my Springer Spaniel along for the run to make sure I ran it at a sensible pace.

 After the ParkRun, we headed out to meet some friends for the pre organised ale trail around some of the less-well-known pubs of Sheffield.
 Something me and Will would both come to regret on Sunday morning as we dragged ourselves out of bed to head to the race.
 We said we’d call it a night at 9 pm on Saturday night, miserably failing at this and eventually hitting the hay at 3 am, the morning of the race.